List of General Hospital characters introduced in the 2020s: Marshall Ashford

+Marshall Ashford, portrayed by Robert Gossett, made his first appearance on October 18, 2021.
+Initially a recurring cast member, Gossett was upgraded to regular status as of April 2022.

 In October 2021, a mysterious man arrives in Port Charles, and begins taking an interest in both Curtis Ashford (Donnell Turner) and his nephew, TJ Ashford (Tajh Bellow).
 Initially suspecting him to be connected to Cyrus, Curtis later confronts him at which point the man introduces himself as Marshall Ashford, Curtis's presumed dead father.
 Curtis attempts to pursue answers about Marshall's whereabouts over the decades; Marshall is evasive, only indicating he stayed away to keep his family safe.

 Rory Cabrera

 Rory Cabrera, portrayed by Michael Blake Kruse, made his first appearance on March 29, 2022.
 His casting was first announced the day prior on March 28.
 Rory is introduced as the newest recruit hired at the Port Charles Police Department.

 Cody Bell

 Cody Bell, portrayed by Josh Kelly, made his first appearance on June 1, 2022.
 Deadline Hollywood announced Kelly's casting on May 11 of the same year.
-He is the son of Mac Scorpio (John J. York) and Dominique Baldwin (Shell Danielson), the maternal half brother of Serena Baldwin (Carly Schroeder), the nephew of Robert Scorpio (Tristan Rogers) and the cousin of Robin Scorpio (Kimberly McCullough).
+He is the son of Mac Scorpio (John J. York) and Dominique Baldwin (Shell Danielson), the maternal half brother of Serena Baldwin (Carly Schroeder), the step-brother of Maxie Jones, the nephew of Robert Scorpio (Tristan Rogers) and the cousin of Robin Scorpio (Kimberly McCullough) and Sasha Gilmore (Sofia Mattsson).

 Cody has been billed as a character that would "greatly affect the lives of Sam (Monaco), Dante (Dom Zamprogna) and Britt (Kelly Thiebaud)."
 In an interview with Soap Opera Digest, Kelly detailed his joining the role, stating: "I was excited and nervous.
 I haven't done this much dialogue in this short of an amount of time, but that's the challenge and it's one of the reasons I wanted to do this.
 It's a good work routine, and I think it's good for your mind and your body.
 I came in for a Covid test on a Thursday, did a wardrobe fitting on a Friday and then on Monday, I was working – out of the frying pan and into the fire!"
+In August 2025, Kelly announced he had opted to move to recurring status, but maintained he would not be exiting the role.